Trans Urethral Resection Prostate (TURP) – Bipolar

 What can go wrong?

-- Any anaesthesia has its risks and the anaethiatist will explain this to you.
+- Any anesthesia has its risks and the anesthetist will explain this to you.

 - You will wake up with a catheter in your urethra and bladder.
 This will remain in the bladder for 3 days.

-- You will have a continuous bladder irrigant running in and out of your bladder to prevent clot formation.
+- You will have a continuous bladder irrigate with Saline running in and out of your bladder to prevent clot formation.

 - Lower abdominal discomfort for a few days.